DSNP-org/dsnp-web/mission-principles.md

 ### Our Vision and Mission

-Our vision for the Internet is an ethical, human-centered online space that brings shared economic and social benefits to all, now and in the future.
+Our<sup>1</sup> vision for the Internet is an ethical, human-centered online space that brings shared economic and social benefits to all, now and in the future.

 Our belief is that appropriate technical infrastructure choices can facilitate the emergence of an online space for human interaction.
 Our approach is to develop technology elements that allow and support open and competitive innovation in the applications that provide this space.
 The current concentration of control over that space by large actors that provide centralized solutions under their exclusive control does not allow those who share our vision full scope to collaborate in creating a better user experience.